A Study on the Origin of Christianity

 Around the same time, a collection of sayings with little context could have been written near Galilee.
 Some of them could originate from a leader/founder of a counter-culture movement around 30 CE in Galilee.
 But there is no crucifixion, death and resurection and almost no stories including no miracles until the last layer.

-Other canonical Epistles are written without mentionning any HJ.
+Other canonical Epistles are written without mentionning any HJ:

-They enlarged on the first man's tale.
+After Mark, two other writers enlarged on the first man's tale.
 They borrowed much of what he had written, reworked it in their own particular ways and put in some additional material (Q).

-- James, 2 Thessalonians, Ephesians, 1 Peter, Revelation, 1, 2 & 3 John, Jude
+James, 2 Thessalonians, Ephesians, 1 Peter, Revelation, 1, 2 & 3 John, Jude

-Other Christian records are still lacking any HJ.
+Other Christian records are still lacking any HJ:

-• 110 CE-300 CE - A Wide Diversity
+• 110 CE-300 CE - Wide Diversity and Fight

 1 & 2 Timothy, Titus, 2 Peter